Reduce is the first and most important “R” in the Waste Management Hierarchy.

 - Make note of what you already have before you go to the grocery store.

-- Don’t over stock your fridge and keep it organized so you can see what you have.
+- Don’t over stock your fridge and keep it organized.
 Food that gets lost in the back tends to get forgotten and spoil.

 GROW A GREEN THUMB AND GARDEN